djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 ## attention

-To address the large KV-cache (an inference bottleneck and GPU memory hoarder) associated with MHA, researchers developed multi-query attention (MQA) and grouped query attention (GQA).
+To address the large KV-cache (an inference bottleneck and GPU memory hoarder) associated with MHA, researchers developed [multi-query attention](https://arxiv.org/abs/1911.02150) (MQA) and [grouped query attention](https://arxiv.org/abs/2305.13245) (GQA).
 In MQA, KV values are shared across all heads, but this comes at a cost of leaking attention capacity because heads can't store information specialized for that head's role.
 GQA softens this issue by sharing KV values across a small group of heads (e.g. 4).
 Another alternative is multi-latent attention (MLA) which stores a latent variable that can be decompressed/projected into KV values at runtime.
 This results in a KV-cache parameter count more comparable to GQA and performance stronger than MQA.

 When ablating (for variables that change the parameter count such as changing MHA to GQA, they occasionally adjust other hyperparameters to keep model sizes roughly the same), HF found that **GQA with small groups beats MHA** and that **MHA beats MQA and GPQ with 16 groups**.
 Across benchmarks like HellaSwag, MMLU, and ARC, GQA with 2/4/8 groups do best.

-[TODO: add paper links to associated mechanism]

 ## document masking